 RWS 92A.
-Developmental Writing: Fundamentals of Writing (3) Cr/NC/RP
+Developmental Writing: Fundamentals of Writing (3) Cr/NC

-Prerequisite: A score of 142-150 on the EPT.
+Prerequisite: A score of 142-146 on the EPT.

 Academic prose, emphasizing purpose, structure, and style of academic essays.
 Designed to improve student skills in planning, drafting, revising, editing essays.
-Open to students who have scored between 142-150 on the EPT and who have not satisfied the SDSU lower division writing competency requirement.
-Students attaining a score of 8 or better on the final examination will earn a grade of "Cr" and satisfy the SDSU writing competency requirement.
-Students attaining a score of 7 or less with completion of all course requirements earn a grade of "RP" (Report in Progress).
-Students receiving an "RP" grade should enroll in Rhetoric and Writing Studies 92B.
+Open to students who have scored between 142-146 on the EPT and who have not satisfied the SDSU lower division writing competency requirement.
+Students earning a grade of "Cr" satisfy the SDSU writing competency requirement.
+Students receiving a "NC" should enroll in Rhetoric and Writing Studies 92B.
 Not open to students with credit in Rhetoric and Writing Studies 97.
-Rhetoric and Writing Studies 97.
+Rhetoric and Writing Studies 92A is equivalent to Rhetoric and Writing Studies 97.